-- Teach children the “flip grip”.
-Have a child place the pencil on a flat surface with the tip of the pencil facing him or her.
-Teach him or her to place the tips of the thumb and index finger on the pencil just above the tip, and then “flip” the pencil up into the hand until the shaft is resting on the web space between the thumb and index finger.
-This places the pencil in the correct position for a tripod grasp – the child just has to position the middle finger to stabilize the pencil.
+- Teach the “flip grip” technique.
+Have children place the pencil on a flat surface with the tip facing them.
+Instruct them to position their thumb and index finger above the tip and then flip the pencil up into their hand, resting the shaft on the web space between the thumb and index finger.
+This places the pencil correctly for a tripod grasp, with the middle finger stabilizing it.

-- Encourage children to play with small objects that require their fingers to pinch and roll.
-Playdoh or clay, Lite-Brite, and small LEGOs or other small building blocks are all great ways that children can develop finger strength and precision while playing.
+- Encourage play with small objects that require pinching and rolling motions.
+Playdoh, clay, Lite-Brite, and small building blocks like LEGOs can enhance finger strength and precision during play.

 If a child struggles to develop a proper pencil grip despite practicing the above techniques, don’t worry.
 Some children may require extra assistance.
 Drawing dots on the pencil or using triangle-shaped pencils and crayons as visual cues can help guide finger placement.
 If the quadruped grasp is functional for the child, support and encourage it.